 Ads in Local Publications and Newspapers

-Unfortunately, people rarely do anything for free.
-In your advertisements and promotional assets, highlight the inventive you're prepared to offer -- which could be cash, a gift card, or a discount on whatever you're selling.
+People rarely do anything for free.
+In your advertisements and promotional assets, highlight the incentive you're prepared to offer — which could be cash, a gift card, or a discount on whatever you're selling.

-If you're scrapped for cash, consider hosting a raffle for participants.
+If you're strapped for cash, consider hosting a raffle or giveaway for participants.
 That way, if you host a focus group of eight people, you could offer a chance at a $100 gift card (rather than a guaranteed $25 per participant) to save you $100.

 6. Get consent and start the discussion.